 When I was 29 I wrote a list of 30 things I wanted to complete before I was 30 and although I never quite completed the list I did manage to tick off most of them with a bit of help from family and friends.
-One of the things on my list was to drive a really fast car and my husband arranged this for me for my birthday at the Three Sisters in Wigan.
+One of the things on my list was to drive a really fast car and so my husband arranged for me to have an Aston Martin driving experience for my birthday at the Three Sisters in Wigan.

-My husband arranged a track experience for me to driving an Aston Martin and although very excited the whole way there I was a nervous wreck, I literally felt sick to my stomach convinced I wouldn’t be able to drive it, would crash it and end up with a bill for £1000s or make a fool of myself.
+Despite having added this to my list and feeling really excited that it was actually going to happen I still found that I was a nervous wreck the whole way there.
+I literally felt sick to my stomach, convinced I wouldn’t be able to drive the Aston Martin at all or worse, that I would crash it and end up with a massive bill and make a fool of myself.

 When we arrived I found I was in a large group and a number of us would be on the track together, in various super cars.
 Now call me naïve but it hadn’t even entered my head that I would have to share the track with other people, the possibility of me actually crashing had just quadrupled in the space of seconds and my heart was racing so hard I swear I was seconds away from having a heart attack.

 My husband, mum and two boys grabbed a seat in the café area whilst I went for my briefing, a room filled predominately with men; self-confident, loud, and eager to reach top speed, kind of men.
 I was sat at the back shaking and praying I could get the car off the start line, concentrating so hard on the instructions you would have thought I was expected to sit an exam.